vpeesapa/steam-specials-scraper-bot/README.md

-# steam-specials-scraper-bot
+# Steam Specials Bot
-A Discord bot that displays the top 20 games that are currently on sale on Steam
+A Discord bot that displays the top 10 games and also displays top 10 top sellers that are currently on Steam

+## Author
+* Varun Peesapati